 TGbe editor: Please update the following paragraph in this subclause as shown below:

-The MLD MAC Address subfield specifies the MAC Address of the MLD with which the STA transmitting the Basic Multi-Link element is affiliated.
+The MLD MAC Address subfield specifies the MAC Address of the MLD described by the Multi-Link element.

 Issue 2: The text describing EHT Op, EHT Cap and Basic ML IE subelements in Neighbor Report elements is not clear enough to state that the subelement does not include Element ID Extension field.
 In other words, the spec needs to be clear that only the Data field of the subelement has the same format as the Information field of the corresponding element.
 Furthermore (and consistent with the Multiple BSSID subelement), the standard can provide guidance on when the Basic Multi-Link subelement is not carried in the Neighbor Report element.
 Standard does not provide guidance when the Basic Multi-Link subelement is included (same as other subelements).